imalikov/pine_script_docs/source/concepts/Sessions.rst

 --------------

 Three built-in variables allow you to distinguish the type of session the current bar belongs to.
-They are only useful on intraday timeframes:
+They are only helpful on intraday timeframes:

 - `session.ismarket <https://www.tradingview.com/pine-script-reference/v5/#var_session{dot}ismarket>`__
   returns ``true`` when the bar belongs to regular trading hours.